AinazBahramlou/ClimateDataAnalysis/README.md

-Szeged and Berlin: These repositories provide the input data.
+Szeged and Berlin: these repositories provide the input data.

 Inputs: